manuel-aguiar/42_webserv/Webserv/README.md

 		- we could make a namespace out of this....?

 StaticAssets:
-	- Files that are not compiled in the program but will be needed at runtime: errorPages
+	- Files that are not compiled in the program but will be needed at runtime (eg errorPages)

 main.cpp
 	- the entry point of our program